dd86k/fwod/README.md

 - Code reorganization/restructures/cleanups are made from time to time
 - The game will change dramatically often during development process
 - Fixed 80x25 resolution for increased compatiblity
-  - Windows 10 buffer screen size is bigger, so I can't shrink it
+  - Windows 10 buffer screen size is bigger by default, and I can't shrink it

 ### Progress
 Very likely in order
+- Proposal: Basic idea implemented, in code
+- Implemented: Implementation of the idea
+- Tested: Fully tested
+- Functional: Finished and ready to use fully

 - [ ] Multi-layer 2D Arrays to remember past chars
   - [x] Proposal
   - [ ] Implemented